jphmrst/PLC/README.md

  - One which you use as a sandbox and for exercises, periodically refreshing individual files from the clean copy.

-# Install Emacs, and familiarize yourself with it {#emacs}
+## Install Emacs, and familiarize yourself with it {#emacs}

-Emacs is a text editor which offers a good IDE for Agda.
+Emacs is a text editor which serves as Agda's IDE.

 To install Emacs: